henkbirkholz/draft-birkholz-tuda/draft-birkholz-tuda.md

 ## Hardware Dependencies

-The binding of the attestation scheme used by TUDA to generate the TUDA IE is specific to the methods provided by the HSM used.
-As a reference, this document includes pseudo-code that illustrates the production of TUDA IE using a TPM 1.2 and the corresponding TPM commands specified in {{TPM12}} as an example.
-The references to TPM 1.2 commands and corresponding pseudo-code only serve as guidance to enable a better understanding of the attestation scheme and is intended to encourages the use of any appropriate HSM or equivalent set of Trust-Zone functions.
+The binding of the attestation scheme used by TUDA to generate the TUDA IE is specific to the methods provided by the hardware RoT used.
+As a reference, this document includes pseudo-code that illustrates the production of TUDA IE using a TPM 1.2 and TPM 2.0 as well as the corresponding TPM commands specified in {{TPM12}} and {{TPM2}} as an example.
+The references to TPM commands and corresponding pseudo-code only serve as guidance to enable a better understanding of the attestation scheme and is intended to encourages the use of any appropriate hardware RoT or equivalent set of functions stored in a Trusted Execution Environment {{TEE}}.

 ## Requirements Notation